-- Include only lawsuits brought by an applicant for insurance, a policyholder or a beneficiary as a plaintiff against the reporting insurer or its agent as a defendant; - Include all lawsuits, whether or not a hearing or proceeding before the court occurred. - Do not include arbitrations of any sort; - If one lawsuit seeks damages under two or more policies, count the number of policies involved as the number of lawsuits.
-For example, if one lawsuit seeks damages under three policies, count the action as three lawsuits; - If one lawsuit has two or more complainants, report the number of complainants as the number of lawsuits.
+- Include only lawsuits brought by an applicant for insurance, a policyholder or a beneficiary as a plaintiff against the reporting insurer or its agent as a defendant; - Include all lawsuits, whether or not a hearing or proceeding before the court occurred. - Do not include arbitrations of any sort; - If one lawsuit has two or more complainants, report the number of complainants as the number of lawsuits.
 For example, if one lawsuit has two complainants, report two lawsuits.
-If the lawsuit is a class action, see instructions for treatment of class action lawsuits; - Report a lawsuit in the jurisdiction in which the policy was issued with the exception of class action lawsuits. - Treatment of class action lawsuits: Report the opening and closing of a class action lawsuit once in each state in which a potential class members reside.
-Include an explanatory note with your submission stating the number of class action lawsuits included in the data and the general cause of action.
+If the lawsuit is a class action, see instructions for treatment of class action lawsuits; - Report a lawsuit in the jurisdiction in which the policy was issued with the exception of class action lawsuits.

-Lawsuits Closed During the Period with Consideration for the Consumer-A lawsuit closed during the reporting period in which a court order, jury verdict, or settlement resulted in payment, benefits, or other thing of value, i.e., consideration, to the applicant, policyholder, or beneficiary in an amount greater than offered by the reporting company before the lawsuit was brought.
+Page 11 of 14 Version 2025.0.0 (Updated 8/7/2024) © 2025 National Association of Insurance Commissioners lawsuit closed during the reporting period in which a court order, jury verdict, or settlement resulted in payment, benefits, or other thing of value, i.e., consideration, to the applicant, policyholder, or beneficiary in an amount greater than offered by the reporting company before the lawsuit was brought.